-The compensation of our named executive officers for 2012 is based on and reflective of performance of the Company and the individual executives.
+The compensation of our named executive officers for 2013 is based on and reflective of performance of the Company and the individual executives.
 It is also consistent with our compensation objectives-to focus our officers on the achievement of key business objectives and to align executives' incentives with stockholder value creation.
-Our Compensation Committee determined that we achieved our most critical 2012 corporate goals, highlighted by:
+Our Compensation Committee determined that we achieved the majority of our most critical 2013 corporate goals, highlighted by: